Communication ChannelsZendesk

 After setup completes, the integration status updates to Connected, and the page displays your Zendesk subdomain, account name, and the registered webhook and trigger IDs.

-ProductBridge immediately begins a 30-day backfill of your solved and closed tickets in the background.
+If you enabled Import historical data, ProductBridge begins backfilling solved and closed tickets from your chosen window in the background.

 What Happens After Install